-Voters passed RCV in November 2016.
-In 2017, during the early days of the 128th Legislature, Senate Republicans called for a Solemn Occasion, asking the Maine Supreme Judicial Court to issue an opinion on the constitutionality of ranked choice voting as applied to the general elections for governor and members of the legislature.
-LWVME presented oral argument on April 13, 2017, urging the Maine Supreme Judicial Court to uphold the ranked choice voting citizen initiative passed in November 2016.
+After voters passed RCV in, during the early days of the 128th Legislature (2017-2018), Senate Republicans called for a Solemn Occasion, asking the Maine Supreme Judicial Court to issue an opinion on the constitutionality of ranked choice voting as applied to the general elections for governor and members of the legislature.
+LWVME submitted a brief and presented oral argument on April 13, 2017, urging the Maine Supreme Judicial Court to uphold the ranked choice voting citizen initiative passed in November 2016.